Pre-Health Summer Enrichment Program (PSEP)

 PSEP is an intensive six-week full time (M - F, 8 - 5 p.m.) summer program for highly motivated students who are interested in pursuing a career in the health professions.

-· Enhances the competitiveness of talented students from "underrepresented in medicine" populations or disadvantaged backgrounds for admissions into medical school and physical therapy schools;
+- Enhances the competitiveness of talented students from "underrepresented in medicine" populations or disadvantaged backgrounds for admissions into medical school and physical therapy schools;

 The Program is designed for rising sophomore (completed freshman year spring 2012) undergraduates interested in health profession careers in medicine, nursing, pharmacy, or physical therapy.
 To be eligible, students must have completed Biology I and II or Chemistry I and II; and have an overall GPA no less than 3.0 prior to May 2012.
 Applications whose overall GPA is less than 3.0 will not be considered.